-Guidelines recommend that you should have Vitamin B12 injections every 3 months at your GP surgery.
-Your body has stores of this vitamin for a few months, but absorption is less efficient after a gastric bypass, so levels can become low.
+Guidelines recommend that you should have Vitamin B12 injections every 3 months at your GP surgery- you will need to arrange this.
+Your body has stores of this vitamin for a few months, but absorption is less efficient after a sleeve gastrectomy, so levels can become low.

 Bloods tests will be taken at 3, 6 & 12 months after-surgery and annually after this to check for any deficiencies.
-You will need to get this done at your GP surgery If you have any problems with tolerating or getting your regular vitamins, then it is important you contact your dietitian or nurse for advice.
+You will need to get this done at your GP surgery

+If you have any problems with tolerating or getting your regular vitamins, then it is important you contact your dietitian or nurse for advice.